The Orioles Fledge

 Blue Gray Gnatcatcher in Griggs Reservoir Park, (Donna).

-Some mom’s seemed to have a little more than they could deal with.
+Some mothers seem to have a little more than they can deal with.

 Female Mallard with young in Griggs Reservoir.